 The name Woodrow Wilson was submitted by Ms. Shultz (she asked that the school not be named for her) to the Denton Independent School Board.
 She admired the former president and felt he would be an inspiration to the children attending the school named in his honor.

-In 1970, the installation of air conditioning brought welcome relief to all of the school building.
+In 1970, the installation of air conditioning brought welcome relief to the entire school building.
 The cost was $95,500.
 In 1972, another addition was added enclosing everything under one roof.
-This wing consisted of eleven classrooms and an upper level to the library as well as a conference room.
+This wing consisted of eleven classrooms and an upper level to the library, as well as a conference room.
 The cost for this was $316,700.
 The next addition was an activity center for physical education that was completed in 1984.
-The facility then consisted of 29 classrooms, music room, library, office area, counselor’s office, computer/work area for the office, principal’s office (formerly the conference room), cafeteria, staff lounge, health room, teacher work area, audio-visual media room, various storage areas, the activity center, and a portable building that Mizar (Denton ISD’s Gifted and Talented Program) occupied as an office.
+The facility then consisted of 29 classrooms, a music room, a library, an office area, a counselor’s office, a computer/work area for the office, a principal’s office (formerly the conference room), a cafeteria, a staff lounge, a health room, a teacher work area, an audio-visual media room, various storage areas, the activity center, and a portable building that Mizar (Denton ISD’s Gifted and Talented Program) occupied as an office.
 This portable was purchased at a price of $4,700.

 The enrollment started at 183 students in 1960 and has steadily climbed upward.
 The highest enrollment was 785 in the early 80s.
 In August 2005, the enrollment was 665 students, pre-kindergarten to fifth grade.
 Currently, we serve kindergarten through fifth grade with an average of 600 students attending.

-Since 2004, Wilson has repeated the Texas Education Business Coalition recognition in 2008, 2009, and 2010.
-This acknowledgment recognizes only the top 4 percent of the 8,000 Texas Schools.
+Since 2004, Wilson has received the Texas Education Business Coalition recognition in 2008, 2009, and 2010.
+This acknowledgment recognizes only the top 4 percent of the 8,000 Texas schools.
 In the Fall of 2010, district preschool programs were moved to the Popo and Lupe Gonzalez School for Young Children.
-Recently, the Wilson All-Star Choir has earned the title of TMEA Elementary Honor Choir under the Direction of Mrs. Cecile Johnson.
+The Wilson All-Star Choir earned the title of TMEA Elementary Honor Choir under the Direction of Mrs. Cecile Johnson.

 Wilson is a 7-time Exemplary Campus, and 6-time Recognized Campus.
-In 2012, TEA change its accountability system and started giving out distinguished distinctions to schools.
-Each year the students at Woodrow Wilson have earned distinctions in different areas such as Math, Science, Language Arts, Closing Achievement Gaps, Top 25% Student progress, and post-secondary readiness.
+In 2012, TEA changed its accountability system and started giving out distinguished distinctions to schools.
+Each year the students at Woodrow Wilson have earned distinctions in different areas, such as math, science, language arts, Closing Achievement Gaps, Top 25% Student progress, and post-secondary readiness.